-And changeful Opals roll their lucid eyes (219-26)
+And changeful Opals roll their lucid eyes (219–26)

-In another context, to speak of stones weaving, folding, printing and tinting their garments – to write of stones molding spheres and cubes, painting landscapes, or “rolling their lucid eyes” back at the spectator – would constitute gross and indecent anthropomorphism.
+In another context, to speak of stones weaving, folding, printing, and tinting their garments—to write of stones molding spheres and cubes, painting landscapes, or “roll[ing] their lucid eyes” back at the spectator—would constitute gross and indecent anthropomorphism.
 But such figures operate differently in a poem that systematically traces the chemical and geological production of spectacular mineral forms, revealing very real, yet very nonhuman powers to fashion the kind of shapes that humans achieve largely through artistry and technique.
-These mineral productions include not only rigorously geometrical forms but also mimetic similitudes of other natures: rocks and gemstones that assume the shape of wisps of hair, floral petals and spines, striated sands and tree-rings, land- and seascapes.
-The Earth Canto explores the mineral dimension of plant and animal vitality: Darwin traces the blush of blood-borne iron beneath a rosy human cheek and the “dark mould, white lime, and crumbling sands” that nourish and awaken dormant seeds (542).
-By virtue of recently-discovered chemical processes of oxidation, respiration, and photosynthesis traced in the poem, moreover, elements of earth actually effectuate animation and its signs in the poem: breath, energy, growth, motion.
+These mineral productions include not only rigorously geometrical forms but also mimetic similitudes of other natures: rocks and gemstones that assume the shape of wisps of hair, floral petals and spines, striated sands and tree rings, land- and seascapes.
+The Earth canto explores the mineral dimension of plant and animal vitality: Darwin traces the blush of blood-borne iron beneath a rosy human cheek and the “dark mould, white lime, and crumbling sands” that nourish and awaken dormant seeds (542).
+By virtue of the recently discovered chemical processes of oxidation, respiration, and photosynthesis traced in the poem, moreover, elements of earth actually effectuate animation and its signs in the poem: breath, energy, growth, motion.

-Darwin’s scientific realism on the question of the relation between earthly materiality and technical artistry, between geochemistry and biological animation, means that his “GNOMES” personify a sphere of suppressed identity between “earths” and “men,” bodying forth at once the action of minerals in and on human beings, and of human beings in and on the earth.
-But as usual, summation at the level human/nonhuman ontology will occlude the political burden of the not-quite, not-merely human “gnomes” in their pointed marginality and plural, collective action.
-Reading Darwin’s Earth Canto in fact helps militate against the present tendency to mistake ontology for political ecology, writ large in theories of the “Anthropocene” that urge the suppression of difference under the (negative) universal sign of human peril.
-To repeat what ought to be obvious, at stake in the ecological predicament said to have begun in Darwin’s generation is not a question of the relation between the anthropos and the earth, but of certain humans exploiting certain other human and the nonhuman beings.
-And it is the latter side of this asymmetrical relation – the human and nonhuman beings brought together as expendable resources throughout the history of New World colonization and capitalization – that the gnomic conjunction “earth-men” increasingly figures forth in Darwin’s poem.
+Darwin’s scientific realism on the question of the relation between earthly materiality and technical artistry, between geochemistry and biological animation, means that his “GNOMES” personify a sphere of suppressed identity between “earths” and “men,” bodying forth at once the action of minerals in and on human beings and of human beings in and on the earth.
+But as usual, summation at the level of human/nonhuman ontology will occlude the political burden of the not-quite-, not-merely-human “gnomes” in their pointed marginality and plural, collective action.
+Reading Darwin’s Earth canto in fact helps militate against the present tendency to mistake ontology for political ecology writ large in theories of the “Anthropocene” that urge the suppression of difference under the (negative) universal sign of human peril.
+To repeat what ought to be obvious, at stake in the ecological predicament said to have begun in Darwin’s generation is not a question of the relation between the anthropos and the earth but of certain humans exploiting certain other human and nonhuman beings.
+And it is in the latter side of this asymmetrical relation—the human and nonhuman beings brought together as expendable resources throughout the history of New World colonization and capitalization—that the gnomic conjunction earth-men increasingly figures forth in Darwin’s poem.
 Such conjunctions are crucial to a political ecology capable of recognizing historical reparations as intrinsic to any project of ecological repair.